w3c/wot-binding-templates/registry-requirements.md

 This is what the binding has to contain in order to go into the table

-- To be clarified but the initial list for protocols at <https://w3c.github.io/wot-binding-templates/#creating-a-new-protocol-binding-template-subspecification> and <https://w3c.github.io/wot-binding-templates/#protocol-bindings-table>
+- To be clarified, but the initial list for protocols is at <https://w3c.github.io/wot-binding-templates/#creating-a-new-protocol-binding-template-subspecification> and <https://w3c.github.io/wot-binding-templates/#protocol-bindings-table>

 Aspects to clarify based on the analysis of other registries above: